cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 In some deployment environments, it is not possible to instantiate this process.
-Some implementations of component schemes do not support the `DeriveKeyPair` function, only GenerateKeyPair.
+Some implementations of component schemes do not support the `DeriveKeyPair` function, only `GenerateKeyPair`.
 Likewise in the nominal group case, a (scalar, group element) pair will only be generated when the scalar is generated internal to the implementation.

 An implementation of a hybrid KEM in such environemnts MAY deviate from the above description in the following ways:

-* DeriveKeyPair is not implemented.
+* `DeriveKeyPair` is not implemented.
-* The decapsulation key returned by GenerateKeyPair and consumed by Decaps is a tuple (dk_PQ, dk_T) of per-constituent decapsulation keys (or pointers/handles to keys).
+* The decapsulation key returned by `GenerateKeyPair` and consumed by `Decaps` is a tuple `(dk_PQ, dk_T)` of per-constituent decapsulation keys (or pointers/handles to keys).
 * The `expandDecapsulationKeyG` and `expandDecapsulationKeyK` functions are replaced by the following, where `decapsToEncaps()` is a function that returns the encapsulation key associated with a decapsulation key: